-For each broker, b, participating in game, g, during a competition, c, a profit, $\pi{b,c,g}$, is calculated as the (monetary) payments, $pay{b,c,g}$, minus costs, $cost{b,c,g}$, minus fees, $fee{b,c,g}$:
+For each broker b participating in game g with a block c of a given tournament round, a profit $\pi{b,c,g}$ is calculated as the (monetary) payments $pay{b,c,g}$ minus costs $cost{b,c,g}$ minus fees $fee{b,c,g}$ :

-$$\pi{b,c,g} = pay{b,c,g} - cost{b,c,g} - fee{b,c,g}$$
+$$\pi{b,c,g} = pay{b,c,g} - cost{b,c,g} - fee{b,c,g} \tag{17}$$

-$$\tag{17}$$
+• Payments are monetary transfers from customers (consumer) to brokers and are based on agreed contract conditions (including payments for exercising storage capacity) and the actual (ex-post) measured energy consumptions of the respective customer (consumer) after curtailments are exercised.
+Other payments for instance include sales in the wholesale market, and possible payments from external balancing.

-- Payments are monetary transfers from customers (consumer) to brokers and are based on the agreed contract conditions and the actual (ex-post) measured energy consumptions of the respective customer (consumer) after curtailments are exercised.
-Other payments for instance include sales in the wholesale market, and possible payments from external balancing. - Costs are monetary transfers from brokers to customers (producers) and are based on the agreed contract conditions between the respective customer (producer) and broker and the actual (ex-post measured) energy produced after curtailments are exercised.
-Other costs for instance include procurement in the wholesale market. - Fees are (i) the cost for external balancing energy (see Section 6) used, (ii) energy distribution fees (in €/KWh) levied by the DU for energy delivered to customers, and (iii) a carbon tax.
-The carbon tax is a fixed fee (in €/MWh) for each MWh of energy produced from non renewable energy sources.
-The carbon tax remains constant throughout a competition and is publicly announced ahead of the start of the first round.
-Other fees for instance include publishing or revoking tariff.
+- Costs are monetary transfers from brokers to customers (producers) and are based on the agreed contract conditions between the respective customer (producer) and broker and the actual (ex-post measured) energy produced after curtailments are exercised.
+Other costs for instance include procurement in the wholesale market. - Fees are (i) the cost for external balancing energy (see Section 6) used, (ii) energy distribution fees (in €/KWh) levied by the DU for energy delivered to customers.
+Other fees include costs for publishing or revoking tariffs.